Let’s review some arguments against globalism.

 The developing countries suffer poor working conditions, unlivable wages, terrible environmental harm, and loss of control.

-Developed nations suffer from loss of jobs, fake “cheaper” products, wage stagnation, rise of welfare, small businesses destroyed, stolen technology, and a plethora of other issues.
+Developed nations suffer from loss of jobs, fake “cheaper” products, wage stagnation, rise of welfare, loss of national identity, small businesses destroyed, stolen technology, and a plethora of other issues.

-All nations suffer from a lose of culture, loss of sovereignty, and rise of corruption.
+All nations suffer from a loss of culture, loss of sovereignty, and rise of corruption.